Indoor Air Quality Testing Procedures May 15, 2019 – Posted in: Blog

 When you think of pollution, you probably imagine the foul, emissions from vehicles and factories, the oil spills from ships or offshore drilling, or plastic waste everywhere.
 There’s no doubt about it – the world outside our homes contains so many harmful pollutants.
 But they don’t just live outside.
 We could be having the same pollutants (maybe more) inside our homes.
 For these reasons, indoor air quality testing should be something that every homeowner or building manager should pay attention to.

-Thankfully, there are several home air quality testing procedures that should help you measure the number of pollutants present in your home, from do-it-yourself indoor air quality testing kits to comprehensive air-testing programs.
+Thankfully, there are several home air quality testing procedures that should you measure the number of pollutants present in your home, from do-it-yourself indoor air quality testing kits to comprehensive air-testing programs.

 Studies show that indoor air is more polluted than outdoor air.
 What makes it worse is that we all spend most of our time indoors.
 Indoor air pollution is real.
 And it is even more dangerous because pollutants present in confined spaces, such as our homes, are concentrated.
 It is so harmful to the point that 2.2 million deaths are linked to indoor air pollution, which is way higher than the 500,000 deaths related to outdoor air pollution.